surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* Added a new "Open Graph Type" option in the Social and Search Optimization metabox (Pro version).
+	* Moved the Preview tab top-most in the Social and Search Optimization metabox.
-	* Renamed all the plugin settings pages in the sidebar menu:
+	* Renamed the plugin settings pages in the sidebar menu:
 		* Essential Settings -&gt; Essential
 		* General Settings -&gt; General
 		* Advanced Settings -&gt; Advanced